Bluefalcon04v/Pizza-Hut-Clone/README.md

 ## Task
-I have cloned Pizza Hut Website as my __First Project__ for frontend development.
+Created a Statics Pizza Hut Website as my __First Project__ for frontend development.
 ___

 ## Summary